seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Enter POMPEY*

-How now! what’s the news with you?
+How now! what's the news with you?

 **POMPEY**
 Yonder man is carried to prison.